 - Many of the genome soldiers and nanomachine-enhanced military personnel in the Metal Gear series.

-- Metroid Prime's Space Pirate militia work along these lines.
+- Metroid Prime's Space Pirate militia are disposable.
 One fully-charged shot will kill them, and they're not terribly smart.
+They are made up of criminals and captured slaves, disobedient militia are what the Space Pirate's rations are made of.

 - In Shadow the Hedgehog, the Robot Shadows count.